linux-thinkpad/hdapsd/README.md

 announce to be ATA-7 conform.
 But threre are also drives that support ATA-6 only but do IDLE_IMMEDIATE fine.
 For those you need to force the interface
 with: `echo -1 > /sys/block/$DISK/device/unload_heads`.
-Or you can call hdapsd like this: `hdapsd -f -d $DISK`, to achieve the same result.
+Or you can call `hdapsd` like this: `hdapsd -f -d $DISK`, to achieve the same result.

-For kernels <2.6.28, please have a look at http://www.thinkwiki.org/wiki/HDAPS#Kernel_patch and patch your kernel with the appropriate patch before using hdapsd.
+For kernels <2.6.28, please have a look at http://www.thinkwiki.org/wiki/HDAPS#Kernel_patch and patch your kernel with the appropriate patch before using `hdapsd`.

 mainline hdaps module vs tp_smapi (ThinkPad only)
 -------------------------------------------------